Tentanus/sha256/README.md

 - Collision-resistant (extremely difficult to find different inputs with the same output)
 - Avalanche effect (small changes in input create large changes in output)

+SHA-256 offers strong security against classical computing attacks, but quantum computing poses new challenges.

 ## 🧪 Practice Implementation

 This implementation is a practice exercise for understanding cryptographic hash functions and low-level bit manipulation.
 It serves as a learning tool rather than a production-ready library.

 ## 🚀 Future Plans

 This project is intended to grow into a comprehensive SHA library that will include:

-- SHA-1 (legacy)
 - Other SHA-2 variants (SHA-224, SHA-384, SHA-512, SHA-512/224, SHA-512/256)
 - SHA-3 family implementations
+- SHA-1 (legacy)

 ## ⚙️ Technical Details